Cat5TV/cat5tv-sbctest/README.md

 # cat5tv-sbctest
-Script to setup each SBC we demo with the same software.
+Scripts to test each SBC we demo with data that can be compared from board to board.

-## Benchmark

-This tool benchmarks and scores CPU, Mutex, RAM and I/O and provides a Giggle (Ģ) Score for the board.

-For the most accurate results, it is recommended to flash a vanilla Debian Base Image (see https://baldnerd.com/sbc-build-base/), then clone this repository and run ./benchmark.sh 55 (where the USD value of the board is $55).
+## Understanding Ģ and Ģv2

 ### Giggles (Ģ)